kyripant/kql-hunting-scripts-/README.md

 └── cloud/            # Office 365, Azure AD, cloud-native threats

 ```
+🚀 Getting Started

+Open Microsoft Sentinel → Logs blade.

+Paste the .kql script into the query editor.

+Adjust filters (e.g., time range, user, host) to match your environment.

+Run the query to analyze results.

 ⚠️ Disclaimer

 These queries are provided for educational and detection engineering purposes only.